 Where is the register?

-The register will be on the Non-Domestic Private Rented Property Minimum Standard page of www.gov.uk.
+The register is on the Non-Domestic Private Rented Property Minimum Standard page of www.gov.uk.

 Are exemption applications checked before they are registered?

-No, exemptions will be self-certified.
+No, exemptions are self-certified.
 However, enforcement authorities will carry out audits to ensure that exemptions have been registered in compliance with the MEES regulations.